cube-soft/cube.filesystem.sevenzip/Readme.md

 Cube.FileSystem.SevenZip projects wrap the [7-Zip](http://www.7-zip.org/) library.
 The repository also has an archiving or extracting application, which name is [CubeICE](https://www.cube-soft.jp/cubeice/).
-Note that the Cube.FileSystem.SevenZip project (files in the Libraries directory) is licensed under the GNU LGPLv3 and the other projects are Apache 2.0.
+Note that the Cube.FileSystem.SevenZip project (files in the [Libraries](https://github.com/cube-soft/Cube.FileSystem.SevenZip/blob/master/Libraries) directory) is licensed under the GNU LGPLv3 and the other projects are Apache 2.0.

 ## Usage

 The Cube.FileSystem.SevenZip library is available for NuGet, but you need to copy the 7z.dll to the executing directory manually.
 You can download the library from [www.7-zip.org](https://www.7-zip.org/) or our [GitHub releases](https://github.com/cube-soft/Cube.FileSystem.SevenZip/releases).

-### Example for archiving files
+### Examples for archiving files

 A simple example for archiving files is as follows.
 The statement "using Cube.FileSystem.SevenZip;" has been omitted in all samples.